Supporting your advocacy

 - Links to available data/ recent research, related policy papers and recommended practices (all collected and shared online for ease of use)

-National and local organisations involved in the Initiative may be able to access some financial support for a small national advocacy action linked to the priorities of the Initiative.
-Watch this space for more details.
+Some funding was provided to national and local organisations for a small national advocacy action linked to the priorities of the Initiative.
+For more information check this page.